 Ara Beach (or Mandala Ria Beach).

-Ara Beach is located at Bontotiro District, in Lambanna Ara district of Bonto Tiro, around 11 km from Bira / 2 km from Samboang, or about 45 km from Bulukumba city.
-There is not much opportunity for swim as there is lots of seaweed farming.
-Few families are buidling small phinisi boats.
-The beach has beautifully white sand.
-(Passohara cave is a natural spring water source).
-From Ara beach / Mandala Ria contunue to Dato Tiro Cave, Samboang beach and Hila Hila Natural bathing place.
+Ara Beach is located at Bontotiro District, in Lambanna Ara district of Bontotiro, its about 11 km from Bira / 2 km from Samboang, or about 45 km from Bulukumba city.
+Here also visitor may enjoy the white sandy beach also visitor can see the phinisi boats craftsmen.
+From Ara beach / Mandala Ria we also can continue to visit Dato Tiro Cave, Samboang beach and Hila Hila Natural bathing place.

 Located is near from Ara Beach, the cave was not a hole in the ground, but a true chasm with stalactites and stalagmites larger than a human.
 The opening of the cave brought you down into a chamber where the roof had fallen in.
 In the center of this was a tree growing out of the cave floor, with the leaves right around the height of the ground above.
 The coffins looked very much like those of the Torajans, and Gappar predicted that an animist culture spanned much of this area, and the traces of them were erased when Islam came to South Sulawesi.
 The cave have contained some artifacts, but in the early 70s some westerners came and looted the place.